Retention licence application kit

 If you have chosen option 1, then your application is assessed to ensure that the requirements of the relevant sections of the MRSDA have been met.

-Options 2 & 3: Applications with Crown land (other than Crown land where native title has been extinguished)
+Options 2 and 3: Applications with Crown land (other than Crown land where native title has been extinguished)

 If you have chosen option 2 or 3 you need to meet the requirements of both the MRSDA and the NTA.
 These processes are conducted in parallel and both must be completed before the licence can be granted.